AdaCore/learn/lectures/06_SPARK_2014/book/01_Overview.rst

 The SPARK language has been restricted to only allow easily specifiable and verifiable constructs.
 However, sometimes, a user cannot or does not want to abide by these limitations on all her code base.
 Therefore, the SPARK 2014 tools only check conformance to the SPARK subset on code which identified as being in SPARK.

-This can be done using an aspect named **`SPARK_Mode`**.
-If not explicitly specified, **`SPARK_Mode`** is `Off`, which means, the code is in full Ada.
+This can be done using an aspect named :ada:`SPARK_Mode`.
+If not explicitly specified, :ada:`SPARK_Mode` is `Off`, which means, the code is in full Ada.
 This default can be changed using a configuration pragma also.
-To allow easy reuse of existing Ada library, entities declared in withed units with no explicit **`SPARK_Mode`** can still be used from SPARK code.
+To allow easy reuse of existing Ada library, entities declared in withed units with no explicit :ada:`SPARK_Mode` can still be used from SPARK code.
 The tool will only check for SPARK conformance on the declaration of those which are effectively used within the SPARK code.

-Here is a common case of use of the **`SPARK_Mode`** aspect.
+Here is a common case of use of the :ada:`SPARK_Mode` aspect.

 .. code:: ada